davityavryan/mui-chameleon/README.md

 ## Acknowledgments

+-   Logo Design by Zara Magumyan.
+See her [Dribbble](https://dribbble.com/zmagumyan) for more awesome designs.
 -   Bundling Tools and scripts are used from [Material-UI](https://github.com/mui-org/material-ui) packages.
 This makes my job easier, faster and compatibility of this package better with Material-UI packages.